OpenSourceEconomics/respy/doc/source/software_engineering.rst

 Software Engineering
 ====================

-We now briefly discuss our software engineering practices that help us to ensure the transparency, reliability, and extensibility of the ``respy`` package.
+We now briefly discuss our software engineering practices that help us to ensure the transparency, reliability, scalability, and extensibility of the ``respy`` package.

 Development Infrastructure
 --------------------------